syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-### create business object to appointment with custom resource
+### Assign custom resource to appointment business object

 You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
 Custom appointments associated with the scheduler resources will be displayed when `ResourceGroupType` set as `Resource` or `Date`.
+You can also assign resources to recurrence appointments.

 {% tabs %}
 {% highlight c# %}